 Simulate the effects of color filters on monochrome pictures.

-[Toning]
+This parameter is available only with the [[HLG MC] Monochrome] Picture Control.

 Choose a base tint for results that mimic the effects of printing pictures on tinted paper.
+This parameter is available only with the [[HLG MC] Monochrome] Picture Control.